mmeunierb/RAVE_Latent-Parameters-Explorer/README.md

   - The `RAND` and `RESET` buttons **randomize** or **reset** the entire array of sliders.

-- The second `multislider` object applies random modulation to the values set in the first one.
+- The second `multislider` object applies **Latent Noise** to the values set in the first one.

-  - `Latent Noise` is added by adjusting the modulation amount per dimension, and the `latent noise frequency` controls the speed of this modulation.
+  - Random modulation is added by adjusting the modulation amount per dimension, and the `latent noise frequency` controls the speed of this modulation.

-  - The `RAND` and `RESET` buttons behave the same as in the first multislider.
+  - The `RAND` and `RESET` buttons behave the same as with the first multislider.

 ➔ When a model is loaded, the number of latent dimensions will be **automatically detected** and updated in the patchbay and both multisliders.
 The detected number of dimensions is displayed at the bottom right of the `Latent Noise` multislider.

-## Presets and Recording Audio
+## Presets and recording audio

 - The `Presets` box allows you to easily save and recall the `input level`, patchbay connections, and the values of both multisliders.